-Women in Mexico City protest alleged police rapes
+Women in Mexico City protest against alleged police rapes

 This week, an auxiliary policeman was held for trial on charges he raped a young female employee at a city museum.

-In another case, city prosecutors have said there are inconsistencies in a claim made against several police officers by a woman who alleged they raped her earlier this month in a patrol car.
+In another case, city prosecutors have said there are inconsistencies in a accusation made against several police officers by a woman who alleged they raped her earlier this month in a patrol car.